FALL 2020 FAQS

 Yes.
 As we all know, the COVID-19 pandemic is ever changing.
 The School of Music will be following all applicable federal, state, local and university guidelines to help keep our community safe.

 Yes.
 Any course needed for major degree requirements may be taken entirely remotely.

 While the University of Maryland is working to control the spread of infection by wiping down frequently used surfaces, door handles, providing hand sanitizing stations and increasing daily cleaning routines, the responsibility of personal hygiene and self care fall to each one of us.
 Helpful resources can be found at return.umd.edu and umd.edu/4maryland.

-The University of Maryland has published these precautions to help prevent the spread of COVID-19 and other viruses on campus:
+Returning music students will need to take these precautions to help prevent the spread of COVID-19 and other viruses on campus:

 - Stay at least 6 feet from others at all times.